The Promenade

 Founding

 Founded in the first decade of the Age of Rule, The Promenade is the seat of one of the original major noble houses, House Prominere.
-One of the last of the Nine Founders to receive territory, Dennic I was sent by Vestria herself to establish a city at the entrance to the Coquet Heights, and provide a place of rest for those taking the dangerous path to the capital from eastern Anhara.
-The road from The Promenade to the Vestral Downs is bordered on one side by tempestuous untains and the primordial forest of Vestria's Glade, and on the other by cliffs along the sea as well as dangerous swamps, making the city a welcome sight for the traveler.Growth
+One of the last of the Nine Founders to receive territory, Dennic I was sent by Vestria herself to establish a city at the marshy entrance to the Coquet Heights.
+It was to provide a place of rest for those taking the dangerous path to the capital from eastern Anhara.
+The road from The Promenade to the Vestral Downs is a dangerous one.
+It is bordered on one side by tempestuous mountains, sending rolling storms down over the primordial forest of Vestria's Glade.
+On the other side, along the sea, are cliffs interspersed with dangerous swamps.
+Despite the poor geography for a city, Dennic knew it would be a welcome sight for the traveler.Growth

-As one of the capitals of an original noble house, The Promenade's status as a waystation along a dangerous route would inevitably prove to be an insufficient industry for its growing population.
+As one of the capitals of an original noble house, The Promenade's status as a waystation along a dangerous route was important - but insufficient to grow to a suitable population.
 Coupled with the infertility of the salty marshes surrounding the city, whaling proved to be the best solution to the twin issues of few economic options and a low food supply.
-In those days, whales were abundant along the shore, and their streams of water could be easily seen from the city.
-The early Lords Prominere put the rabble to work constructing docks out over the water for harvesting the carcasses of whales, and began formally organizing a system for hunting the creatures.
-Coastal whales were relatively small, compared to those hunted today, and fleets of flatboats manned by peasants could set out, accompanied by a barge, and hunt with harpoons and spears.
-These would eventually evolve into the whaling fleets seen today.
-(See The Promenade's Whaling Industry) The formalizing of the whaling industry led to prosperity for the city, and an exportation for which The Promenade is famed.
-However, there can be too much of a good thing, and as personal enterprise gave way to formal industries, people would inevitably fall through the economy's cracks.
-Thus, the city's first gangs appeared, both in the form of criminals and the Longshoremen's Guild.
-The first capitalized upon those missed by the economic growth, particularly the untrained laborers of the Seaside, and eventually the families of those who crewed the longer whaling voyages, thus establishing control over neighborhoods through exploitation.
-The latter grew up amongst the butchers, stevedores, and saltworkers, organizing them for ostensibly their own benefit, but really the profit of the Guild's leadership.Decline
+In those days, the Coastal Whale was abundant along the shore, and their streams of water could be easily seen from the city.
+The early Lords Prominere put the rabble to work constructing docks, jutting into the water.
+Providing a buffer against the swamp, the already-sprawling docks were the cleanliest places to harvest the carcasses of whales.
+The lords also began formally organizing a system for hunting the creatures.
+Coastal whales were relatively small, compared to those hunted today, and fleets of flatboats manned by villagers could set out, accompanied by a barge, and hunt them with harpoons and spears.
+These were the first of the famed Prominere whaling fleets.
+The formalization of the whaling industry into organized armadas led to prosperity for the city and a boom in exports.
+However, there can be too much of a good thing, and as personal enterprise gave way to industry, people would inevitably fall through the economy's cracks.
+No longer could a family take up a boat and sail out for the hunt, but whales were further afield and the prey of organized companies.
+Poverty began to slowly creep through the Seaside.
+As a result, the city's first gangs appeared, both in the form of criminals and the Longshoremen's Guild.
+The first capitalized upon those missed by the economic growth, particularly the untrained laborers of the Seaside, and eventually the families of those who crewed the longer whaling voyages.
+The gangs, changing over time, would come to always hold sway over the neighborhoods of the Seaside.
+The Guild grew up amongst the butchers, stevedores, and saltworkers, organizing them for ostensibly their own benefit, but all too often for the profit of the Guild's leadership.Decline

-As the coastal whales were hunted to extinction around the time of The Crossing Over, the industry faced a choice.
-The Promenade could either suffer unmitigated economic downturn for all, or limit the disaster through experimenting with longer whaling voyages.
+The coastal whales were hunted to near extinction around the time of The Crossing Over and the industry faced a choice.
+The Promenade could either suffer an unmitigated economic downturn for all or limit the disaster by experimenting with longer whaling voyages.
 They chose the latter, and whaling fleets began constructing motherships, which would continuously operate at sea.
-These vessels are replenished with supplies by flatboats which cycle between the city and the ships in shifts of months at a time, and are owned by the city's major whaling companies in cooperation with local gangs.
-This change left out many members of the Seaside, and allowed for gangs to capitalize on the growing poverty by providing safety, at a price.
+These vessels are replenished with supplies by sea and eventually establish outposts on far-flung islands.
+This change left out many members of the Seaside, and allowed for gangs to capitalize on the growing poverty by providing safety - at a price.
 The long voyages at sea also offered the gangs the chance to extort sailors' families, seizing some of the funds sent home, and relishing in the lack of hearty men to defend the city.
-As the gangs grew, and the economy shrunk, an unholy alliance between the wealthy of the Landside and the gangs of the Seaside made this new reality permanent, and there were few defenders left for the poor of The Promenade.
+As the gangs grew, and the economy shrunk, an alliance of convenience between the wealthy of the Landside and the gangs of the Seaside made this new reality permanent, and there were few defenders left for the poor of The Promenade.
 While the gangs have enriched themselves, the divisions in the city have grown more disparate.
-Those of the wealthy Landside, who make their money through dividends from the long-distance whaling companies, kickbacks from gangs, or the few non-nautical industries in the city, live in a luxury starkly opposed to the Seaside.
-There, warehouses lie crumbling and vacant, anti-whaling cultists of Murk do battle with gangs, who also fight amongst themselves, and immigrants from the Litoric Islands struggle for a peaceful life.
-All these factions fight for survival as the poorest die in their crumbling homes.
+Those of the wealthy Landside make their money through dividends from the long-distance whaling companies, kickbacks from gangs, or the few non-nautical industries in the city.
+They live in a luxury starkly opposed to the Seaside.
+There, warehouses lie crumbling and vacant, anti-whaling worshippers of Murk do battle with gangs, who also fight amongst themselves.
+In the center of that roiling sea are immigrants from the Litoric Islands, struggling for a peaceful life.
+All these factions fight for survival as the poorest languish in their crumbling homes.
 Meanwhile, the Lords Prominere sit in their palace atop the Rise and exist in ignorant bliss, assured by their advisors that all is well.Gangs

 See Gangs of the PromenadeDistricts